Your OpenClaw Agent Has No Spending Limit — Here's How to Fix That

 An agent stuck in a retry loop, a quality-check loop, or a recursive research task can burn through your entire API budget in minutes.
 Provider spending caps (OpenAI, Anthropic) are account-wide, monthly, and react too slowly.
 By the time the cap kicks in, the damage is done.

 What the plugin does: Every model call and tool invocation reserves budget before execution via a Cycles server.
 When the budget is exhausted, the next call is blocked — not the one after the alert fires.
+Burn rate anomaly detection catches sudden spending spikes (like a tool loop) and fires a callback within seconds, before the budget is gone.
+Predictive exhaustion warnings estimate when the budget will run out and alert you proactively.

 2. Uncontrolled side-effects